 The TDSP will select Begin Working, investigate the issue details, then select Ready to Receive to send the issue back to CR2 (Losing/Original CR).

 CR2 (Losing/Original CR) will select Begin Working, then select Provide Regaining BGN 02.
-CR2 (Losing/Original CR) will provide the Regaining Transaction Submit Date, BGN02 and Transaction Date for the submitted transaction, then select “OK”.
+CR2 (Losing/Original CR) will provide the, BGN02 and Transaction Date for the submitted transaction, then select “OK”.
 Transaction Date will be the same as the proposed regain date, as opposed to the Regaining Transaction Submit Date.

-All parties should continue to monitor TML and internal systems for the successful delivery and completion of the EDI transaction being sent by CR2 (Losing/Original CR) to the Market to regain a premise and resolve the associated Inadvertent Gain MarkeTrak issue.
-The issue is in a state of “New (TDSP)” with the TDSP as Responsible MP

-The TDSP selects “Begin Working”

-The issue is now in a state of “In Progress (TDSP)” with the TDSP as Responsible MP

-TDSP selects “Ready to Receive”

-The issue is now in a state of “New (Losing CR Submit)” with the Losing CR as the Responsible MP

-Losing CR clicks “Begin Working”

-Issue is in a state of “In Progress (Submit Regaining)” with Losing CR as Responsible MP

-Losing CR clicks “Provide Regaining BGN02”

 Issue is in a state of “Regaining Transaction Submitted (PC)” with the Losing CR as Responsible MP

 Once the regaining transaction has been successfully sent to the Market by (Losing/Original CR), Siebel will automatically:

-Identify the Regaining BGN and populate the Regaining BGN Priority/Scheduled Date fields
+Identify the Regaining BGN and populate the Regaining BGN Priority Code/Requested/Submit Date fields

 Check Regaining Transaction Siebel Status every 30 minutes using the BGN 02 from the new initiating transaction